knice/inquiry.ucsc.edu/source/_articles/2020-21/better-biosensors.md

     - Electrical and Computer Engineering
 ---
-Efforts to improve sensors that can measure biological substances in or on the body---for monitoring glucose in diabetics, for example---face the challenge of working at the pH (hydrogen ion) levels found in living organisms.
+Efforts to improve sensors that can measure biological substances in or on the body&mdash;for monitoring glucose in diabetics, for example&mdash;face the challenge of working at the pH (hydrogen ion) levels found in living organisms.
 Human blood, sweat, and tears typically have a pH of around '7'.
 "Unfortunately, many metals that are good at measuring substances